devoteam-se/devolunch/README.md

 Verify that the scraper is up and running, and that the Cloud Schedule to trigger a scrape as been run.
 Go to `/terraform/notify-slack` and check that the variables are correct in `variables.tf` and make sure to copy `terraform.tfvars.examples` and name it `terraform.tfvars`.
 Verify that the Slack channel ID and the Slack OAuth token are correct.

-When done, run these commands in that directory to deploy:
+When done, run these commands in that directory to deploy to GCP:

 ```sh
 $ terraform init
 $ terraform apply
 ```

+#### Manual trigger

-To trigger a manual Slack notification go to Cloud Scheduler in your project and trigger it manually.
+Go to Cloud Scheduler in your project and select the `slack-notifier-scheduler` and trigger it manually.

 # TODO